 Federal law dictates whether or not your child qualifies for special services – you have no control over that.
-But you can play an active role in developing your child’s independent education plan.
+However, you can play an active role in developing your child’s independent education plan.
 If your child qualifies for an IEP, it is extremely important that you be an active participant in its development – after all, who knows your child better than you do?

-What Services are Available for Disabled Students?
+What Services Are Available for Disabled Students?

 Every child is unique, and so are his educational needs.
 While most children are able to learn and excel in a typical classroom setting, students with disabilities may need a little bit of extra help.
 Just because a child has a physical or mental disability doesn’t mean that he is stupid or that he is any less deserving of a quality education – it just means that the school may need to make some accommodations to ensure that the child’s individual needs are being met.
-As you have already learned, students with disabilities are qualified to receive an IEP which helps to determine which services the child needs.
+As you have already learned, students with disabilities are qualified to receive an IEP, which helps to determine which services the child needs.
 Here is an overview of some of those services and how they can help students with disabilities:

-- Occupational Therapy – This type of therapy is aimed at helping students to engage in regular daily activities for work, school, play, leisure, and social activity.
-Occupational therapy also helps to teach the student how to engage in self-help activities such as using the restroom, washing the hands, tying shoes, and dressing himself.
+- Occupational Therapy – This type of therapy is aimed at helping students to engage in regular daily activities for work, school, play, leisure, and social activities.
+Occupational therapy also helps to teach the student how to engage in self-help activities such as using the restroom, washing hands, tying shoes, and dressing himself.
 Occupational therapy can also help with fine motor skill activities such as handwriting, typing, or using scissors and silverware.

 - Speech/Language Therapy – Students who struggle to communicate as a result of their disability may benefit from speech or language therapy.
 This type of therapy can help the student with oral motor function to improve his speech ability or it may be focused on finding alternative ways to help the student communicate.

 - Other Accommodations – In addition to actual services, physically disabled students can benefit from other accommodations such as wheelchair ramps and elevators.
 The school may also make space accommodations, offering handicapped restrooms and classrooms with ample space for a child on crutches or in a wheelchair to maneuver safely.
-Schools are required to have transportation available for students with physical disabilities and in cases where the child requires a service dog, additional accommodations may be made for that as well.
+Schools are required to have transportation available for students with physical disabilities, and in cases where the child requires a service dog, additional accommodations may be made for that as well.

 As a parent, you always want what is best for your child.
-Unfortunately, if your child is disabled then you might have to fight a little harder to defend his rights.
+Unfortunately, if your child is disabled, you might have to fight harder to defend his rights.
 Though there are certainly schools out there that work extremely well for students with unique learning needs, many schools are resistant to change and are more worried about maintaining the status quo than ensuring that the needs of individual students are met.
 If your child has a disability, it is your job to make sure that his teachers and his school know about it, understand it, and are willing to make accommodations for it.